fair-ease/doc-jupyterbook-template/book/01-context/introduction.md

 ---
-title: 🌋🌊 Cookbook: Reproducing the Analysis of the Hunga Tonga Phytoplankton Bloom (2021–2022)
+title: 🌋🌊 Reproducing the Analysis of the Hunga Tonga Phytoplankton Bloom (2021–2022)
 authors:
     - Reiner Schlitzer
     - Marie Boichu